People With Higher Testosterone More Inclined To Abuse Power And Exploit Others, Study Suggests

-New study, published in the Journal of Experimental Psychology, suggests individuals with higher testosterone may be more inclined to abuse their power and exploit others.
+A new study, published in the Journal of Experimental Psychology, suggests individuals with higher testosterone may be more inclined to abuse their power and exploit others.

-Co-authored by Nicole Mead,, Roy Baumeister, Anika Stuppy, and Kathleen Vohs, the study explores why leaders tend to abuse their power.
+Co-authored by Nicole Mead, Roy Baumeister, Anika Stuppy, and Kathleen Vohs, the study explores why leaders tend to abuse their power.

 “I think there is a lot of opportunity for leaders to do good in this world.
 Yet, throughout history and to this day if you look at the news and social media, many leaders use their power for their own good rather than the good of others,” Nicole Mead of the University of Melbourne told PsyPost.